asoffer/Icarus/codebase_navigation.md

 * `//data_types` -- Holds everything needed for values used in the serializable intermediate representation.
 * `//frontend` -- All lexing and parsing.
 * `//semantic_analysis` -- All type-checking and bytecode generation is done in this package.
 There are two subpackage, `//semantic_analysis/type_verification` and `//semantic_analysis/byte_code` which handle type-checking and bytecode generation respectively.
 Each package has roughly one target for each AST node type.
+* `//toolchain` -- Contains the binaries used to compile and interpret Icarus source code, as well as the standard library.
 * `//bazel` -- Specification of the C++ Toolchain used to compile this project.

 ### Expected directory structure changes